History of the Chicago Bears: 1921–1929: First years in Chicago and the rise of the Bears

 In 1922, when the agreement to keep the Staleys name lapsed, Halas decided to choose a new name for his team.
 He considered calling it the Cubs as a nod to how the baseball Cubs had helped him get settled in Chicago, but ultimately decided on the Chicago Bears.
 In his biography, Halas recalled that he wanted a tie-in to the Cubs, but reasoned that since football players were far bigger than baseball players, "if baseball players are cubs, then football players must be bears!"
 Over the next few years, the Bears were ranked among the elite teams in the NFL, but could never capture a championship title since the league did not have a playoff system; instead, it had a somewhat controversial scheduling formula that led to uneven standings and contentious champions.

-The highlight of the decade was Halas' unprecedented move to sign Red Grange (nicknamed "the Galloping Ghost") for $100,000 (about $1.7 million in 2023) in 1925.
+The highlight of the decade was Halas' unprecedented move to sign Red Grange for $100,000 in 1925.
 At that time, professional football was viewed negatively by many Americans, who saw college football as a pure sport.
 Halas, however, took the Bears on a 17-game road trip across the United States to highlight Grange.
-The tour began on Thanksgiving at Wrigley Field as the Chicago Cardinals held Grange to just 36 yards in his professional debut, with the city rivals battling to a 0–0 tie.
+The tour began on Thanksgiving at Wrigley Field as the Chicago Cardinals battled to a 0–0 tie.
 However, during the tour that continued through January 31, the Bears posted an impressive 11–4–2 record.
-This road trip impressed many and boosted the prospects of many debt-ridden teams such as the New York Giants.
+This road trip impressed many and boosted the prospects of many debt-ridden teams, such as the New York Giants.

-Grange left the Bears after a contract dispute in 1926, and established the first incarnation of the American Football League, which folded after one season, although Grange's New York Yankees would later be admitted into the NFL.
-Grange injured his knee in his first game against the Bears in 1927, and was forced to sit out the 1928 season.
-He returned to Chicago in 1929, but the Bears ended the decade with a losing season as Halas retired as player-coach and appointed Ralph Jones as his successor.
+The Bears ended the decade with a losing season as Halas retired as player-coach and appointed Ralph Jones as his successor.